vackosar/movie-dialog-summarizer/README.md

 # movie-dialog-summarizer
-Cuts movie dialog summary video.
+Cuts movie dialog summary video from video file and subtitles.

 # Examples
 - [The Shawshank Redemption Dialog Summary](https://youtu.be/FZdDk7A4t1A)